-Strength considerations may mean that the fillet weld size need not be anywhere near the plate thickness.
-In practice the weld may also be deficient in other ways for example:
+Strength considerations may mean that the fillet weld size does not need to be anywhere near the plate thickness.
+In practice the weld may also be deficient in other ways, for example:

 Fig 8.
 Example showing an undersized fillet weld, often termed a 'no weld' in some specifications

 Due to melting away of the corner of the upper plate (Fig.8), the vertical leg length is reduced meaning that the design throat has also been reduced; therefore an undersized weld has been created.
 Care is therefore needed to ensure that the corner of the upper plate is not melted away.
 Ideally the weld should be some 0.5-1mm clear of the top corner (Fig.9).